When it comes to children’s entertainment, it’s best not to think too deeply about what you’re watching.

 Cars, for example, is a wholesome adventure about racing car Lightning McQueen learning to be a better car.
 But it also features a car named Mater who runs a junkyard filled with the dead body parts of other cars.

 Likewise, Toy Story brings up the horrifying implication that all toys are alive, and that they can die in horrible ways when they’re discarded by owners.
+Then there’s the new Lightyear, which is putting Toy Story’s sci-fi hero into a militaristic, Top Gun-with-spaceships aesthetic.

 But even these facts are nothing compared to what the story of Minions implies.